DocAdam/adamthepugh/site/docs/portfolio/tools-and-systems.md

 The point is not that I have touched a lot of tools.

-The point is that I can work across writing, systems, workflow problems, and lightweight build work without needing everything handed to me in a perfect package.
+The point is that I can work across writing, systems, workflow problems, analytics, and lightweight build work without needing everything handed to me in a perfect package.